UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Let's start simple.
-Set multiple indexes for one of our lego dataframes.
+Set multiple indexes for one of our Lego dataframes.

 Tasks: